Skip to content

 The PX4 source code is stored on Github in the PX4/PX4-Autopilot repository.

-To get the very latest ("main") version onto your computer, enter the following command into a terminal:
+To get the very latest (main branch) version onto your computer, enter the following command into a terminal:

 sh